- Big ships offer luxury on a larger scale

 And in 2012, Crystal caught up with the rest of the luxury cruise industry by making its fares more inclusive.
 Fares now cover beverages (including fine wines and premium spirits, plus all non-alcoholic beverages such as bottled water, soda, juices and specialty coffee drinks); gratuities for housekeeping, dining and bar staff; and dining in the ships' specialty restaurants and sushi bars.

 Crystal Cruises FleetThe Crystal Cruises fleet is comprised of two ships.
 The 51,044-ton, 922-passenger Crystal Symphony was launched in 1995.
 Roughly a third larger, the 68,000-ton, 1,080-passenger Crystal Serenity debuted in 2003.
 The line has committed significant funds to refurbishment of both ships; Crystal Symphony had a $15 million makeover in June 2012 and Crystal Serenity had a $20-plus million refit in May 2011.
-The cruise line plans to expand its fleet with a third ship, but no contract has yet been signed.
+The cruise line plans to expand its fleet with three new ships, the first of which will be delivered in late 2018.
+It is also adding a 62-passenger yacht in December 2015 and two new river ships in 2017, which will offer European itineraries.

 Fellow PassengersAs previously noted, the longer and more exotic the cruise, the older the clientele (typically the 55-plus crowd).
 Well-heeled travellers have also jumped at the opportunity to bring their children and grandchildren onboard Crystal's family friendly ships, and multi-generational groups are common.
 On shorter (weeklong) trips -- mostly Alaska, less commonly Caribbean, itineraries -- the cruise line appeals to a more diverse group of passengers.